Slamtec/rplidar_sdk/README.md

 This demo application can show real-time laser scans in the GUI and is only available on Windows platform.

-We have stopped the development of this demo application, please use Slamtec RoboStudio (<https://www.slamtec.com/robostudio>) instead.

 ## SDK Usage

 > For detailed documents of RPLIDAR SDK, please refer to our user manual: